 These problems can impair training and match-play preparation and as a result, may lead to injury if not managed.

 Deep-water running involves ‘leg cycles’ or ‘running patterns’ in a deep side of a swimming pool whilst using a buoyancy vest.

 This technique is used to maintain fitness during recovery from lower limb injury, but it has also been advocated as part of a recovery program either immediately after the intense exercise, or in competitive matches.

 Previous research has shown how a regimen of deep-water running for 3x consecutive days post-intense exercise reduced muscle soreness whilst appearing to speed up the restoration 48hrs after soccer matches.

 These are only a few of the suggested investigated research protocols surrounding recovery strategies in sport, however for further in-depth detail and more advice on these findings, ISSPF content & courses will highlight a lot more!

-This is certainly an interesting question as progressing from completing a sporting, medical or therapy related degree to then working in professional football & trying to understanding all the key components, soft skills that come with jobs in football or careers within sport is complex.
+This is certainly an interesting question as progressing from completing a sporting, medical or therapy-related degree to then working in professional football & trying to understanding all the key components, and soft skills that come with jobs in football or careers within sport is complex.

-As a result, the bespoke courses developed by ISSPF Football Science & Coaching Faculty members are a way of further exposing learners, professional coaches, students, or other individuals interested in football science with a thirst to develop & upskill further.
+As a result, the bespoke courses developed by ISSPF Elite Medical & Football Science Faculty members are a way of further exposing learners, parents, professional coaches, students, or other individuals interested in football science with a thirst to develop & upskill further.

 The link below will take you to the hugely popular & expertly designed ISSPF endorsed & University & Football Association accredited Soccer Science & Performance online sport science course, where you will be exposed to sports medicine & football science with a coaching science led research overview, and practical examples used by the game’s leading practitioners.